Nissan sets out survival plan after first loss in 11 years

 Under a new four-year plan, the Japanese carmaker will slash its production capacity and model range by about a fifth to help cut 300 billion yen (US$2.8 billion) from fixed costs as it fights for survival in a market hit badly by the coronavirus pandemic.

-Nissan posted an annual operating loss of 40.5 billion yen for the year to March 31, its worst performance since 2008/09.
-Its operating profit margin was -0.4per cent.
+Nissan posted an annual operating loss of 40.5 billion yen for the year to Mar 31, its worst performance since 2008/09.
+Its operating profit margin was -0.4 per cent.

 The plan follows a new strategy announced by Nissan and its partners Renault and Mitsubishi Motors on Wednesday to work more closely on developing and producing cars to reduce costs and ensure the group's continued existence.